Zuehlke/cookbook-windev/README.md

 ##[environment.rb](recipes/environment.rb)

-Provides an easy way to defien environment variables in JSON configurations.
+Provides an easy way to define environment variables in JSON configurations.

 Provide an _environment_ attribute that points to a hash of 'name'->'value' for the environment variables you want to define.